-My essay about the rise, fall, and rise again of Biscayne Boulevard was in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.
+An essay I wrote about the rise, fall, and rise again of Biscayne Boulevard was in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.

 left: Spring issue of FORUM, Florida Humanities Council

-December 8th, I'm speaking about "Jane Austen's Tips for Writers: What Fiction Writers Can Learn from Pride and Prejudice" at the South Florida chapter of the Jane Austen Society of North America celebration of the 200th aniversary of the publication of Pride and Prejudice, at Nova Southeastern University's Alvin Sherman Library, 1-4 PM.
-Free and open to the public.
+December 8th, I spoke about "Jane Austen's Tips for Writers: What Fiction Writers Can Learn from Pride and Prejudice" at the Jane Austen Society of North America South Florida chapter's celebration of the 200th aniversary of the publication of Pride and Prejudice, at Nova Southeastern University's Alvin Sherman Library.
 Full schedule and details here.

 Magpies ~ Gold Medal, Florida Book Awards